-- Class I, whose term will expire at the Annual Meeting of Stockholders to be held in 2020; - Class II, whose term will expire at the Annual Meeting of Stockholders to be held in 2021; and - Class III, whose term will expire at the Annual Meeting of Stockholders to be held in 2022.
+- Class I, whose term will expire at the Annual Meeting of Stockholders to be held in 2023; - · Class II, whose term will expire at the Annual Meeting of Stockholders to be held in 2021; and - Class III, whose term will expire at the Annual Meeting of Stockholders to be held in 2022.

-Class I consists of Mr. Leschly, Dr. Melton and Mr. Vachon, Class II consists of Dr. Agwunobi and Mr. Lynch, and Class III currently consists of Dr. Dixon, Dr. Schenkein, and Dr. Mandell.
-Dr. Mandell has informed us that he will not stand for re-election to the Board of Directors, which is not a result of any disagreement between Dr. Mandell and the Company on any matters relating to our operations, policies or practices.
+Class I consists of Mr. Leschly, Dr. Melton and Mr. Vachon, Class II consists of Dr. Agwunobi, Mr. Lynch, and Dr. Sellers, and Class III consists of Dr. Dixon and Dr. Schenkein.
 At each Annual Meeting of Stockholders, the successors to directors whose terms will then expire shall serve from the time of election and qualification until the third Annual Meeting following election and until their successors are duly elected and qualified.
 A resolution of the Board of Directors may change the authorized number of directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
-This classification of the Board of Directors may have the effect of delaying or preventing changes in control or management of our company.
+This classification of the Board of Directors may have the effect of delaying or preventing changes in control or management of our Company.